K-theoretic crystals for set-valued tableaux of rectangular shapes: Background

 \begin{ex} Consider $\lambda = 2^2$ being a $2 \times 2$ rectangle and $w = s_1 s_2$, so that $a = (0,2,2)$.
 Then the set of K-Kohnert diagrams for $a$ is

 Hence, Conjecture~\ref{conj:K_skyline} (correctly) predicts that

 \end{ex}

-Note that Conjecture~\ref{conj:K_skyline} specializes at $\beta=0$ to A.~Kohnert's combinatorial formula for the monomial expansion of Demazure characters \cite{Kohnert91}.
+Conjecture~\ref{conj:K_skyline} specializes at $\beta=0$ to A.~Kohnert's combinatorial formula for the monomial expansion of Demazure characters~\cite{Kohnert91}.

 The second conjectural combinatorial rule is from~\cite{Monical16}.
 We fill a skyline diagram with finite nonempty sets of positive integers that satisfy the following conditions.
-Call the largest entry in a box the \defn{anchor} and the other entries \defn{free}. \begin{enumerate}[(S.1)] \item Entries do not repeat in a row. \item If $B$ is below $A$, then $\min B \geq \max A$ (\textit{i.e.}, the columns are weakly increasing top-to-bottom in the set-valued sense). \item For every triple of boxes of the form
+Call the largest entry in a box the \defn{anchor} and the other entries \defn{free}. \begin{enumerate}[(S.1)] \item Entries do not repeat in a row. \item If $B$ is below $A$, then $\min B \geq \max A$ \textit{i.e.}, the columns are weakly increasing top-to-bottom in the set-valued sense). \item For every triple of boxes of the form

-the anchors $a,b,c$ of $A,B,C$, respectively, must satisfy either $c < a$ or $b < c$.\footnote{Such triples were originally called \defn{inversion triples} and required to satisfy $c < a \leq b$ or $a \leq b < c$, but in our case $a \leq b$ is immediate by~(\hyperref[weak_increase]{S.2}).} \item Every free entry is in the leftmost cell of its row such that~(\hyperref[weak_increase]{S.2}) is not violated. \item Anchors in the bottom row equal their column index. \end{enumerate} We call such a tableau a \defn{(semistandard) set-valued skyline tableau}.
-Let $\skyline_a$ denote the set of set-valued skyline tableaux of shape $a$.
-We define the weight, excess, and $\beta$-weight for a set-valued skyline tableau the same way as for a set-valued tableau.
+the anchors $a,b,c$ of $A,B,C$, respectively, must satisfy either $c < a$ or $b < c$.\footnote{Such triples were originally called \defn{inversion triples} and required to satisfy $c < a \leq b$ or $a \leq b < c$, but in our case $a \leq b$ is immediate by~\ref{weak_increase}.} \item Every free entry is in the leftmost cell of its row such that the entry remains free and~\ref{weak_increase} is not violated. \item Anchors in the bottom row equal their column index. \end{enumerate} We call such a tableau a \defn{(semistandard) set-valued skyline tableau}.
+For $a$ a weak composition (\textit{e.g.}, a finite string of nonnegative integers), let $\skyline_a$ denote the set of set-valued skyline tableaux with shape $a$.
+We define the weight, excess, and $\beta$-weight for a set-valued skyline tableau in the same way as for a set-valued tableau.

 Let $\overline{\varpi}_i = \varpi_i - 1$.
 Define the \defn{Lascoux atom} to be

 \begin{conj}[{\cite[Conj.~5.2]{Monical16}}] We have

 \end{conj}